 Dental implants can be used to secure several different types of prosthetics to replace either a single missing tooth, multiple adjacent teeth, or a full-arch of teeth:

-Dental implants that replace a single missing tooth require an implanted post topped with a custom crown prosthetic.
+Dental implants that replace a single missing tooth require an implanted post topped with a custom dental crown.
 It is possible to receive multiple single-tooth dental implants in a row, in areas throughout the mouth, or as individual replacements for an entire arch of missing teeth.

 When multiple adjacent teeth are missing, two and sometimes three single implant posts can be topped with a custom bridge prosthetic.
 The bridge prosthetic is comprised of multiple replacement teeth fused together as one piece.
 We use them for full arches as well for those who want a fixed option instead of dentures.
 Implant bridges are often a suitable option for individuals who have some bone recession that precludes them from multiple single-tooth implants, or for those who desire a more budget-friendly treatment plan.

-For those who wish to replace all of their upper and/or lower teeth, full-arch denture prosthetics secured with dental implants can provide excellent results.
+Implant-supported dentures are full-arch denture prosthetics secured with dental implants.
+They can provide excellent results, and are often a great choice for those who wish to replace all of their upper and/or lower teeth.
 Each arch requires two to six implants each, depending on the individual’s unique requirements, priorities, and goals.
-Implant dentures are often a good option for individuals who lack the jawbone density to support a full arch of single-tooth dental implants.
+Implant dentures are often a good option for patients who lack the jawbone density to support a full arch of single-tooth dental implants.

 If you are considering dental implants and want to find out which options may be most suitable, we encourage you to contact our office to speak with a knowledgeable member of our team.